Storylet Studio

 There is no undo.
 Use Duplicate Storyworld first if you want a backup of what's about to be replaced.

-If the file was saved by an older version of Storylet Studio, the app migrates it forward automatically and tells you that's happened.
+If the file was saved by an older version of Storylet Studio, the app migrates it forward automatically and tells you so.
 If the file was saved by a newer version than your build, the app refuses to import and asks you to update.

 What if the import doesn't finish?

-• Retry import — re-runs the import using the file you just picked (the app keeps a copy in your browser's local storage so you don't have to find the file again).
-Safe to do multiple times.
+• Retry import - re-runs the import with the file you just picked (the app keeps a copy in your browser's local storage, so you don't have to track the file down again).
+Safe to do as many times as you like.

-• Clear all content — wipes properties, decks, storylets, and outcomes (the storymap structure is preserved) and unlocks the editor.
+• Clear all content - wipes properties, decks, storylets, and outcomes (the storymap structure stays put) and unlocks the editor.
 After this you can re-pick the file and import again.

 If you've moved to a different machine or cleared your browser's storage, only Clear all content is available - re-pick the file from the Import action afterwards.